LilaRest/tulipe/docs/guide/troubleshooting/deep-reactivity-problem.md

 To solve that problem and to allows tracking only the root object, Vue introduced the concept of "Shallow Refs".

-Vuethers object have been made as resilient as possible but in some case if they are made deeply reactive, some unexpected behaviors could occur.
+Tulipe object have been made as resilient as possible but in some case if they are made deeply reactive, some unexpected behaviors could occur.
-That's why you should never made a Vuethers object deeply reactive even if you know what you do.
+That's why you should never made a Tulipe object deeply reactive even if you know what you do.
 Instead use shallow refs :
 ```js
 // Normal Vue